Aussiedroid/AD-EDWarthogEnhancedScript/Readme.md

 To further enhance the Modifier button system, some buttons have also been designed to offer different commands based on the length of time you hold the button down.
 Some buttons offer up to 3 different commands based on Short, Med, Long timings.

+__Special Note:__ _Supercruise on Throttle_ operates a little differently to other modifiers as it combines an axis along with the [1] Pinky Trigger.
+To activate, move the Throttle to 100% while also holding down the Pinky Trigger.
+To deactivate before charging completes, move Throttle to 99% or less and then hold Pinky Trigger and move back to 100%.
+You can also activate/deactivate Supercruise by moving the Throttle to 0% while holding the Pinky Trigger down.
+Any combination is allowed.

 ## ##

 ## Reference Maps: ##